SannaBerg/docs-example/docs/index.md

-# Access Google Analytics Data Programmatically
+# Enable Programmatic Access to Google Analytics Data

 The [Google Analytics Data API](https://developers.google.com/analytics/devguides/reporting/data/v1/rest) allows you to programmatically access your Google Analytics data.
 This can be useful if you want to do things like; automate data extraction, integrate analytics data into your applications, or perform advanced data analysis.